MooersLab/writingLogTemplate/README.md

 It is also a tool that eases re-engagement in an interrupted writing project.
 It is like a master thinking document or a second brain for a writing project.

-If you start the name of the writing log with the word `log`, this will ease navigating to the current file when using a terminal supported by tab completion.
+If you start the name of the writing log with the word `log,` this will make navigating to the current file easier when using a terminal supported by tab completion.
 I use `log` followed by the project number and name in the Camel or Pascal case.
 This helps distinguish the log file from the `main*.tex` file that contains the manuscript.